nil-two/vack/README.md

 ### VACKPATH

-The path of the root package directory.
+The path of the root plugin directory.
 Default value is `$HOME/.vim/pack/vack`.

 Misc